 4. Run that dryer longer than you think you need to.

 Down comforters are filled with just that—down feathers.
 Once they get wet, if they retain any moisture they’ll carry a scent that can lovingly be compared to a wet dog.
+This means the drying process is extra important.
 Running your duvet through the dryer until you’re absolutely sure there aren’t anymore wet spots can make sure you won’t start to smell your duvet after a few nights.
+You can use dryer balls or tennis balls to help make sure you get the comforter completely dry.

 5. If you notice a mildewy smell, there’s still hope.